Step back in time

 2013 started with the replacement of the 54 plate Daf, this new truck was the first of the Marthall fleet to use Fassi as the crane manufacturer.
 This was supplied and fitted by the Crane Centre, Sandbach.
 With the input of our transport staff, we increased the lifting capacity, allowing for the larger packs and deliveries we were now undertaking.
 Again, the sun has failed to show in January for this photo opportunity.

-July 2020: A Smaller Truck
+July 2020: A smaller truck

 We ordered a new vehicle the previous year, expecting everything to be quite normal, unbeknown to ourselves and millions of others, we would all be plummeted into a Covid pandemic.
 After an extended wait, we took delivery of the latest Marthall vehicle.
 The idea behind the new truck was something a little smaller to go that extra mile when delivering.
 Little did we know the smaller truck wasn't actually any smaller.